miners-online/website/en/minecraft-server/joining.md

----
-title: Joining
-description: How to connect to our Minecraft server
+# How to join our Minecraft server
----

 Joining the Miners Online Minecraft server is a straightforward process.
 Follow this guide to get started: